mbkasder/git-commands/README.md

-To delete last commit or undo: git log -5 git reset --hard HEAD~1 #previous , change 1 to specific to change head to that of previous commit and loose current data but use --soft for otherwise git push -f
+To delete last commit or undo: git log -5 git reset --hard HEAD~1 #previous , change 1 to specific to change head to that of previous commit and loose current data but use --soft for otherwise
+(HEAD is like a pointer to list of commits) git push -f